jimken123/jimken123.github.io/_pages/gc1.md

       <a href="https://images.pexels.com/photos/1083822/pexels-photo-1083822.jpeg" target="_blank">
         <img border="0" align="center"  src="https://images.pexels.com/photos/1083822/pexels-photo-1083822.jpeg"/>
       </a>
+      <p>The hayThe hayThe hayThe hayThe hayThe hayThe hay
-      <p>The hay hayhayhayhayhayhayhayhay fieldfieldfieldfieldfieldfield is GHGHGHGGHGHGHGHGHGHGHGHGH as if it were a carpet, draped over the volumes of the residence in a series of berms, allowing the entire building roof to be traversed from the exterior and contributing to the archaeological reading,</p>
+       hayhayhayhayhayhayhayhay fieldfieldfieldfieldfieldfield is GHGHGHGGHGHGHGHGHGHGHGHGxterior and contributing to the archaeological reading,</p>
-      <p>The hay fieldfieldfieldfieldfieldfield is GHGHGHGGHGHGHGHGHGHGHGHGH as if it were a carpet, draped over the volumes of the residence in a series of berms, allowing the entire building roof to be traversed from the exterior and contributing to the archaeological reading,</p>
-      <p>The hay fieldfieldfieldfieldfieldfield is GHGHGHGGHGHGHGHGHGHGHGHGH as if it were a carpet, draped over the volumes of the residence in a series of berms, allowing the entire building roof to be traversed from the exterior and contributing to the archaeological reading,</p>
       <p>The hay fieldfieldfieldfieldfieldfield is GHGHGHGGHGHGHGHGHGHGHGHGH as if it were a carpet, draped over the volumes of the residence in a series of berms, allowing the entire building roof to be traversed from the exterior and contributing to the archaeological reading,</p>
       <p>The hay fieldfieldfieldfieldfieldfield is GHGHGHGGHGHGHGHGHGHGHGHGH as if it were a carpet, draped over the volumes of the residence in a series of berms, allowing the entire building roof to be traversed from the exterior and contributing to the archaeological reading,</p>